Platform-OS/pos-module-common-styling/README.md

 👉 If you do not have a layout, check the [style-guide's layout](https://github.com/Platform-OS/pos-module-common-styling/blob/master/modules/common-styling/public/views/layouts/style-guide.liquid) for an example of a minimal layout.

-3. **Optionally enable the CSS reset**.
-The reset removes default browser styles (e.g., textarea borders).
+3. **Optionally enable the [CSS reset](https://github.com/Platform-OS/pos-module-common-styling/blob/master/modules/common-styling/public/assets/style/pos-reset.css)**.
+It resets default browser styling and fixes some browser-specific issues
 - It’s safe to use in a fresh app.
 - In an existing app, enabling it might cause unexpected changes.